Philadelphia Tractor Trailer Accident Lawyer: Beginning The Road to Recovery

 - Truck Driver’s negligence: Driving under the influence of alcohol or drugs, exceeding the speed limit, failing to maintain a safe distance, failing to check the blind spots, performing an illegal maneuver, getting distracted, falling asleep behind the wheel, operating a vehicle while fatigued, and many more.

-- Trucking company’s negligence: Improper licensing and training of truck drivers, failing to properly conduct background checks and screening of truck drivers, failing to properly inspect and maintain trucks, failing to adequately supervise truck drivers, failing to comply with federal trucking regulations when loading trucks, and others.
+- Trucking company’s negligence: Improper licensing and training of drivers, failing to properly conduct background checks and screening of drivers, failing to properly inspect and maintain trucks, failing to adequately supervise drivers, failing to comply with federal regulations when loading trucks, and others.

-- Vehicle problems: Brake issues, tire problems, cargo shifts, overloaded trucks, improperly secured cargo, defects in other parts and components, and many more.
+- Vehicle problems: Brake issues, tire problems, cargo shifts, overloaded tractor-trailers, improperly secured cargo, defects in other parts and components, and many more.

-Who Can Sue the Trucking Company After a Truck Accident?
+Who Can Sue the Tractor-Trailer Company After an Accident?

-Those who hire a Philadelphia Truck Accident Lawyer usually succeed in holding the at-fault truck driver’s trucking company liable for their accident because, believe it or not, most trucking companies cut corners and violate certain federal trucking regulations in order to increase their profits.
+Those who hire a Philadelphia Tractor Trailer Accident Lawyer usually succeed in holding the at-fault truck driver’s trucking company liable for their accident because, believe it or not, most trucking companies cut corners and violate certain federal trucking regulations to increase their profits.

-Trucking companies can be held liable in many types of situations, including but not limited to setting unrealistic deadlines for their truck drivers, failure to properly maintain their vehicles, and hiring truck drivers who had multiple traffic law violations on their driving record.
+Trucking companies can be held liable in many types of situations, including but not limited to setting unrealistic deadlines for their truck drivers, failing to maintain their vehicles properly, and hiring truck drivers who had multiple traffic law violations on their driving records.

-You may want to speak with a skilled Truck Accident Lawyer in Philadelphia or elsewhere in Pennsylvania to determine whether you can hold the trucking company liable for your injury.
+You may want to speak with a skilled Tractor Trailer Accident Lawyer in Pennsylvania to determine whether you can hold the tractor-trailer company liable for your injury.
 If you can, the value of your claim can skyrocket in an instant.
 Get a case evaluation for free by calling The Law Offices of Greg Prosmushkin, P.C., at 215-673-7733.